Media Council upholds complaints against Indian news site - NZ Herald

 The two complainants, Dutta and the Aotearoa Alliance of Progressive Indians (AAPI), said the decision was reassuring and showed that misinformation and hateful content are not tolerated here.

-Dutta and his family had received threatening, sometimes violent social media messages from Hindutva supporters - mainly from overseas, according to police, in the months after his research paper was published, but the Indian News article was more worrying because it was local, he said.
+Dutta and his family had received threatening, sometimes violent social media messages from Hindutva supporters - mainly from overseas, according to police - in the months after his research paper was published, but the Indian News article was more worrying because it was local, he said.
 "This news story had increased our security concerns as a family."

 The Council on Wednesday ordered Dutta's name to be removed from the online article.